lsolesen/minimal-mistakes/_docs/20-known-issues.md

 ## Skin

 You have to set skin directly in `css/main.scss`.
 Found no way where I could just have it in site-configuration.

+## Cannot run --pathprefix

+At the moment this issue [3547](https://github.com/11ty/eleventy/issues/3547) blocks that the site can run via --pathprefix.
+You can disable the RSS-plugin, if you really need it for the time being.